oeisthename/PulsePoint-CMMS/README.md

 - **Documentation Hub:** Centralized storage for all documentation, ensuring your team has access to the latest information.
 - **Real-time Notifications:** Stay in the loop with instant notifications for task updates and important announcements.

+## 📝 License

+This project is licensed under the MIT License, allowing for collaboration, sharing, and improvement